 The Licensee shall, on an annual basis during Closure, compare the predicted Water quantity and quality within the pits to the actual measured Water quantity and quality.
 Should the difference between the predicted and measured values be 20% or greater, then the cause(s) of such difference(s) shall be identified and the implications of the differences shall be assessed and reported to the Board.

-The Licensee shall implement the Groundwater Management Plan as approved by the Board under Part B, Item 12.
+The Licensee shall implement the Groundwater Management Plan.
 The Licensee shall, at least six (6) months prior to initiating the discharge of Contact Water through any means other than those approved under Part F, Item 3, update the Groundwater Management Plan and submit the updated Plan to the Board for approval in writing.

 The Licensee shall carry out the inspections of all Water management structures Weekly during periods of flow (rock drains, culverts, sedimentation and pollution control ponds and associated diversion berms, reagent and storage facility sumps, and the sedimentation control berm at the overburden dump) and Monthly thereafter, and the records of all inspections shall be maintained for review upon request of an Inspector.
 More frequent inspections may be required at the request of an Inspector.

 The Licensee shall not breach dikes until the Water quality in the re-flooded area meets the CCME Water Quality Guidelines for the Protection of Aquatic Life, baseline concentrations, or appropriate Site-Specific Water Quality Objectives (SSWQO), such as the pit lake predictions in the Final Environmental Impact Statement (FEIS, 2014, Table 7.4-22, or more recent SSWQO).
-If Water quality parameters are above the CCME Guidelines and/or FEIS predictions, a site specific risk assessment must be conducted in order to identify the SSWQO for the site that are protective of the aquatic environment.
+If Water quality parameters are above the CCME Guidelines and/or FEIS predictions, a site specific risk assessment must be conducted in order to identify the appropriate SSWQO for the site.
 Where the SSWQO are required, the SSWQO shall be incorporated into the approved Final Reclamation and Closure Plan.

 The Licensee shall implement measures to minimize the generation and deposition of dust and/or sediment into Water arising from road use.